CI-CMG/wod-parquet-model/README.md

 The alphanumeric station identification provided by the originator.
 If the originator’s code is purely numeric, it will be found in the [cast attributes](#attributes-array-nullable--false) with code 7.

 #### geohash: string (nullable = false)
+A nine-character [geohash](href="https://en.wikipedia.org/wiki/Geohash) derived from the cast's longitude and latitude.
+This can be used to spatially group casts.

+#### geohash3: string (nullable = false)
 A three-character [geohash](href="https://en.wikipedia.org/wiki/Geohash) derived from the cast's longitude and latitude.
 This can be used to spatially group casts.

 #### variables: array (nullable = false)